Technologicat/unpythonic/doc/troubleshooting.md

 ### I'm hacking a macro inside a module in `unpythonic.syntax`, and my changes don't take?

 This is also likely due to a stale bytecode cache.
-As of `mcpyrate` 3.4.0, macro re-exports, used by `unpythonic.syntax.__init__`, may confuse the macro-dependency analyzer that determines bytecode cache validity.
+As of `mcpyrate` 3.4.0, macro re-exports, used by `unpythonic.syntax.__init__`, are not seen by the macro-dependency analyzer that determines bytecode cache validity.

-The thing to realize here is that as per macropythonic tradition, in `mcpyrate`, a function being a macro is a property of its **use site**, not of its definition site.
+The important point to realize here is that as per macropythonic tradition, in `mcpyrate`, a function being a macro is a property of its **use site**, not of its definition site.
 So how do we re-export a macro?
 We simply re-export the macro function, like we would do for any other function.

-Importantly, the import to make that re-export happen does not look like a macro-import.
+The import to make that re-export happen does not look like a macro-import.
 This is the right way to do it, since we want to make the object (macro function) available for clients to import, **not** establish bindings in the macro expander *for compiling the module `unpythonic.syntax.__init__` itself*.
 (The latter is what a macro-import does - it establishes macro bindings *for the module it lexically appears in*.)

-The problem is, the macro-dependency analyzer only looks at the macro-import dependency graph, not the full dependency graph, so when analyzing the user program (e.g. a unit test module in `unpythonic.syntax.tests`), it doesn't notice that the macro definition has changed.
+The problem is, the macro-dependency analyzer only looks at the macro-import dependency graph, not the full dependency graph, so when analyzing the user program (e.g. a unit test module in `unpythonic.syntax.tests`), it does not scan the re-export that points to the changed macro definition.

 I might modify the `mcpyrate` analyzer in the future, but doing so will make the dependency scan a lot slower than it needs to be in most circumstances, because a large majority of imports in Python have nothing to do with macros.